alanta/keyvault-ca/Readme.md

 ## References
 - [Create and merge a certificate signing request in Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/certificates/create-certificate-signing-request?tabs=azure-powershell#add-more-information-to-the-csr)
 - [Application Gateway : Generate an Azure Application Gateway self-signed certificate with a custom root CA](https://learn.microsoft.com/en-us/azure/application-gateway/self-signed-certificates)

+## Contributing

+Interested in helping?
+Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on our development workflow, coding conventions, and how to propose changes safely.

+## Security

+If you discover a vulnerability or have questions about security, follow the guidance outlined in [`SECURITY.md`](SECURITY.md) so we can respond quickly and keep our users safe.